MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-init-method.md

 The method works in the same way as the [Init Method (RecordRef)](../recordref/recordref-init-method.md).

 > [!NOTE]
-> You don't have to use the `Init()` method every time you insert a record, it depends on your use case.
-For example, if the values need to be refreshed with each iteration in a loop or if they are inserted through a parameter.
-In both cases, you can use the `Init()` method to make sure that the record aligns with the other data in the table.
+> You aren't required to call the Init() method every time you intend to insert a record as, the fields are already populated, either with default values or the values set by the InitValue property.
+For the use cases, where the values need to be refreshed with each iteration in a loop or if they are inserted through a parameter, you should use the Init() method to make sure that the record aligns with the other data in the table.

 ## See Also